jssandovala/CDPR_DualArm/README.md

 It will then ask for a type: `ptp` runs a direct point-to-point trajectory, while `disc` discretizes and interpolates between the points.
 The main control logic is in `Controller.py`, in the `update_cmd()` function, which handles QP-based inverse kinematics and velocity command generation.

 The simulation loop is handled by the `Sim` class in `Sim.py`, which launches the viewer, collects sensor data, steps the simulation, and passes information to the controller.
+In this same file the initial pose of the arm is defined in init_sim.

 General notes on adding a gripper to the end effector
 ------------------------------------------------